Fall 2021 Academic Calendar

 Campus health and safety depends on all of us.
 We can and will impact the campus community by taking personal responsibility when it comes to precautions and safety protocols.

-Muskegon Community College Physical Plant is continuing its augmented cleaning and sanitation procedures in an effort to provide a healthy campus environment.
+Muskegon Community College Physical Plant is continuing its augmented cleaning, sanitizing and disinfecting procedures in an effort to provide a healthy campus environment.
 Following guidance from CDC, and OSHA, staff will prioritize services to help in slowing the spread of COVID-19.

 The Physical Plant is dedicated to the health and safety of our campus community.
 Disinfecting protocols have been heightened throughout the entire campus in accordance with CDC guidelines in an effort to make sure all horizontal and vertical surfaces, along with critical touchpoints, will be addressed on a daily basis.

 This daily activity would include but not limited to:

 Physical Plant continues using electrostatic disinfecting application devices to apply Sniper Disinfectant and Vital Oxide to augment cleaning and sanitation procedures on campus.
 To support these efforts, the custodial department has introduced Electrostatic disinfecting application devices.
 The electrostatic applicator gives a negative charge to the disinfecting solution as it exits the nozzle, allowing an even coat of solution that sticks to a targeted surface with 360-degree coverage.
 This is in conjunction with current disinfecting and sanitizing products.
 These solutions destroy microorganisms, disrupting the growth process and making it unable to reproduce, effectively destroying potentially harmful organisms.
 The product is safe for skin, clothes and the environment.
 When applied, it does not produce harmful byproducts or produce VOCs.